NYC jury hears closings at Giuliani associate's fraud trial

 “There was no effort to hide anything, whatsoever,” Bondy said.
 He told jurors his client “doesn’t want your sympathy.
 He wants a verdict based on the facts and the law.”

+Lefcourt said there was not just reasonable doubt in the case, but there was “overwhelming doubt.”

+His client, he said, was focused on developing a legal marijuana business and had no interest in spending any of Muraviev’s money on anything political.

-Florida businessperson Parnas and Kukushkin have pleaded not guilty to conspiring to use the investment from Muraviev to contribute to politicians they thought could advance their business interests, including the energy company and legal marijuana industry startups.
+Parnas, a Florida businessperson, and Kukushkin have pleaded not guilty to conspiring to use the investment from Muraviev to contribute to politicians they thought could advance their business interests, including the energy company and legal marijuana industry startups.
 Giuliani is not charged in the case.

 Parnas and another Soviet-born Florida businessman who has already pleaded guilty in the case, Igor Fruman, initially caught the attention of journalists and investigators after making big donations through a corporate entity to Republican political committees, including a $325,000 donation in 2018 to America First Action, a super PAC supporting Donald Trump.